ak-gupta/proper-test-index/README.md

 # Overview

-A very simple implementation of Big Randy's Proper Test Index (PTI) for U.S. Open golf.
+A very simple implementation of Big Randy's Proper Test Index (PTI) for PGA Tour golf.

 $$PTI = \frac{\text{Number of rounds with a score of 80+}}{\text{Number of rounds with a score of <70}}$$